paypal/react-paypal-js/README.md

 Checkout the docs page for the [BraintreePayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-braintreepaypalbuttons--default) to learn more about the available props.

-### PayPalHostedFields
+### PayPal Hosted Fields

 The Braintree hosted field SDK can be used with the PayPal JS SDK to render hosted fields to create custom secure payment UIs.
 Read more about this integration in the [Braintree PayPal client-side integration docs](https://developer.paypal.com/braintree/docs/guides/hosted-fields/overview).

 To integrate your hosted fields in your site you need to use two components.
 The parent `<PayPalHostedFieldsProvider />`and the `<PayPalHostedField>` children.
 The first one is similar to the `<PayPalScripProvider>` if you are familiar with that component.
 Below you can see an example:

 ```jsx